obruck/hematoscope/_members/mikko-purhonen.md

   #twitter: oscarbruck
 ---

-Mikko is Master of Science (Major: Complex Systems, Dept of Bioinformation Technology, Aalto University).
-Mikko is a data-driven person and interested in harnessing the full potential of available data in order to produce meaningful products, especially in the field of healthcare.
-Currently, he is working on his master's thesis by developing automated texture analysis of MGG-stained whole-slide images and an automated reporting pipeline.
+Mikko is an M.Sc.
+(Tech.) graduate in Life Science Technologies from Aalto University.
+With a data-driven mindset, he is passionate about leveraging the full potential of data to create impactful solutions in healthcare.
+In his master’s thesis, Mikko developed image analysis algorithms for analyzing the bone marrow slides.
+After graduation, he has continued the work on the algorithm development of the Hematoscope application.
+Currently, Mikko is utilizing the Hematoscope image analysis algorithms to investigate the bone marrow cytopathology in chronic myeloid leukemia patients.
+In addition, he works on the medical device regulation to get the Hematoscope application in use to support the work of healthcare professionals.
+Beyond the tech world, Mikko is a devoted triathlete, finding joy in the diverse challenges of both work and the triathlon circus—a sport where swimming, biking, and running are the only algorithms in play!